microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

 The design chosen in this spec more cleanly separates the responsibilities of the list of profiles and the contents of the new tab menu.
 This way, each object can be defined independent of the structure of the other.

+Regarding implementation of `matchProfile` entries: In order to build the menu, we'll evaluate the entries in the following order:

+* all explicit `profile` entries
+* then all `matchProfile` entries, using profiles not already specified
+* then expand out `remainingProfiles` with anything not found above.

 ## UI/UX Design